kkmhogen/KBeaconProDemo_Ios/README.md

 min IOS Version 11.0

 ### 3.2 Import SDK
-kbeaconlib is available through [CocoaPods](https://cocoapods.org).
+kbeaconlib2 is available through [CocoaPods](https://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby